 The Park Safe Schools camera pilot project has been remarkably effective in reducing contraventions of the school yellow zig-zag markings.
 In excess of all predictions, these cameras can reduce contravention levels by 82% within 6-8 weeks of installation.
 It was originally thought that the compliance might take up to two school terms.
+This unexpected reduction has impacted on the viability of the scheme, as cameras need to be moved more regularly to new areas.

-This reduction has impacted on the viability of the scheme, as cameras need to be moved more regularly to new areas.
-Costs involved have increased to the point where this important service can no longer be sustained when looking at yellow zig-zag markings alone.
-The cost of moving cameras, installing new posts and configuration of the services required to provide coverage has become significantly more expensive over the last three years - part of this is due to working at hight, and the contractor's costs have increased significantly.
+Costs involved have increased to the point where this important service cannot currently be sustained.
+The cost of moving cameras, installing new posts and configuration of the services required to provide coverage has become significantly more expensive over the last three years - part of this is due to working at height, and the contractor's costs have increased significantly.